 Posted by: @razzI'll read the article and try to undo the balancing right now.

-Balancing is a long process and its possible to mess things up if you turn down LSVs too much.
+Balancing can be a long process (it can also be very quick especially if the settings are almost right) and its possible to mess things up if you turn down LSVs too much.
 If you are happy with the temperature I advise you to leave it unless you have positive reason to suspect its causing a problem.
 If you wanted to you could, without changing anything, check that at least one radiator has its LSV fully open.
 It would usually be the one furthest from the heat pump or one nearby.
+Its important that at least one LSV is fully open and everything else is balanced to that, otherwise you are creating unnecessary restrictions which compromise performance and increase noise.

 Elbows in pipework may exacerbate noise, but are unlikely to be the cause unless the radiators are so poorly balanced that a disproportionate flow is going through one or two rads.
 But if this were the case you would notice it in the heating characteristics.
 If it is causing it here, the noise will be especially apparent.
 Is it.